Skip to content

 Well-child visit schedule

-AAP-aligned pediatrician well-child visit schedule from birth through age 21 — dates, what happens, and cost per visit.
+AAP-aligned pediatrician well-child visit schedule from birth through age 21 โ€” dates, what happens, and cost per visit.

 19

-Cost per visit (your plan)
+Cost / visit

 $0